 In windsurfing terms, that’s incredibly scary, followed by slightly less scary.
 And the results of a wipeout?
-“Every one who surfed here and wiped out has had a serious injury,” says the 23-year-old.
-“Broken legs, being knocked unconscious, torn muscles – the truth is, death is a real possibility if you go over the falls.”
+“Everyone who's surfed here and wiped out has had a serious injury,” says the 23-year-old.
+“Broken legs, being knocked unconscious, torn muscles — the truth is, death is a real possibility if you go over the falls.”

 And McLeod almost went there.
 Prior to catching his first wave in the ultra-light wind, he lost control of his gear and crashed into the lip.
 Luckily, he managed to climb out the back before getting sucked over the edge.
 “I went into a hyper-focused state, ready for the tumble,” he says.

-“The biggest was about 10m – that's about double mast-high,” he says.
+“The biggest was about 32 feet — that's about double mast-high,” he says.
 “But it’s thick and nasty.
 When I was dropping in, it looked like the whole ocean just turns in on itself.
 I’ve never seen waves like that before.
 They were just turning inside out.”

 So now that McLeod has tested the waters — literally — does he expect windsurfers to storm his surf spot?
 He doesn’t think so.
 “I think the wave is better for windsurfing than surfing, because you have the freedom to outrun the second section if you want to,” says McLeod.
 “But not many people would bother — it’s not like Jaws.
 It’s so hard to do, and it’s such a wave of consequence.”